 Now in Preview for Teams Desktop with Browser Support Soon

-On September 17, Microsoft announced the availability of quoted replies for chat messages for all users configured to use Teams public preview (the cool kids with the P beside their user photo).
+On September 17, Microsoft announced the availability of the Teams chat quoted reply feature for chat messages for users configured to use Teams public preview (the cool kids with the P beside their user photo).
 The announcement is also covered in Microsoft 365 message center notification MC285886 (roadmap item 81113), which says that the feature roll-out starts in mid-September and should be complete in early October.

 The preview announcement covers preview availability for the Teams desktop clients (Windows, Mac, and Linux) with the promise that quoted replies will soon be available for the Teams browser clients.
 MC285886 only covers the Teams desktop clients.